Choosing Sake for Keto: Low-Carb Options and Drinking Tips

-Keto (Low Carb) | Written by Nathan Petitpas | Updated on 8 April 2023
+Keto (Low Carb) | Written by Nathan Petitpas | Updated on 14 August 2024

 Sake is definitely something that can be enjoyed while following keto but dieters must keep the serving size and type in mind in order to be keto compliant.

-This article will review how many carbs are in sake, if sake contains sugar, the best low carb sake types (suggested brands), and the dry trick which refers to choosing sake with a dry taste profile since the fermentation process differs and results in less production of sugar.
+This article will review how many carbs content are in sake, if sake contains sugar, the best low carb sake types (suggested brands), and the dry trick which refers to choosing sake with a dry taste profile since the fermentation process differs and results in less production of sugar.

 A typical serving size of sake is between 1 and 3 ounces and one ounce of sake has 1.5 grams of carbohydrates.
 For reference, a standard shot is 1-1.5 ounces, and a standard glass of wine is 6 ounces.